ohjay/stable_fluids/README.md

 ```

 ### Controls
+Click and drag to add mass-density and manipulate the velocity field.

 | Input     | Effect                                                        |
 | :-------: | :------------------------------------------------------------ |
 | [         | Switch to previous color.                                     |